Sue DePerno’s students expected to see a squirrel or two.

 They’re happy nature proved them wrong.

-The schools, along with the Bombay (India) Natural History Society and Museo de Paleontologia de Guadalajara in Mexico, installed motion cameras around their buildings and are sharing the photos with each other online.
+The schools, along with the Bombay (India) Natural History Society and Museo de Paleontolgia de Guadalajara in Mexico, installed motion cameras around their buildings and are sharing the photos with each other online.

 DePerno’s class checks the cameras about every two weeks.
-So far, they have captured images of deer, rabbits, raccoons, opossums, feral cats and a pair of foxes fighting each other.
+They already have captured images of deer, rabbits, raccoons, opossums, feral cats and a pair of foxes fighting each other.

 “I was surprised by the number of feral cats,” said Alexis Bridges, one of the students.